M-Ravenmoore/dragons-kitchen/README.md

 I aim to achive my MVP goal on or before noon 10-14-2020

 * user login and accounts
-* recipe db table per user
+* recipe db table with attachment to account
 * recipe finder with multiple options for getting meals including:
   * random meal (up to 3)
   * meal by main ingredient (max 10)